munificent/craftinginterpreters/book/scanning.md

 ---a;
 ```

 Is it valid?
 That depends on how the scanner splits the lexemes.
-If the scanner
+What if the scanner
-sees it like:
+sees it like this:

 ```c
 - --a;